 Prosecutors in Los Angeles County

 When it comes to criminal defense, the prosecutor is an important cog in the system.
-There're various prosecutors that prosecute criminal cases in Los Angeles County.
-There's a District Attorney's office who has about a thousand prosecutors, give or take.
+Various prosecutors prosecute criminal cases in Los Angeles County.
+There's a District Attorney's office that has about a thousand prosecutors, give or take.
 It's one of the largest prosecuting agencies in the world with a bunch of Deputy District Attorneys.
 It's made up of the head DA.

-In some of the courts, the District Attorney is the only prosecutor in there and they have to prosecute both felonies and misdemeanors.
-But in most of the courts, the prosecution is shared between the District Attorney's office and the City Attorney's office.
+In some courts, the District Attorney is the only prosecutor, and they have to prosecute both felonies and misdemeanors.
+But in most courts, the prosecution is shared between the District Attorney's office and the City Attorney's office.
 The City Attorney's office is another prosecutorial agency.
-They prosecute mainly misdemeanor cases, code enforcement and various other crimes throughout Los Angeles County.
+They prosecute mainly misdemeanor cases, code enforcement, and various other crimes throughout Los Angeles County.

 The City Attorney also has a power structure.
-They've got offices within each of the courthouses or just outside the courthouse, just like the District Attorney has offices there for prosecuting cases.
-They've got a head City Attorney.
+They have offices within each of the courthouses or just outside the courthouse, just like the District Attorney has offices there to prosecute cases.
+They have a head City Attorney.

 His name is Michael Feuer.
-He's the current head City Attorney of Los Angeles County and then he has a bunch of Deputy City Attorneys that work for him throughout the various courts in Los Angeles County.
-They will also meet with investigators and help deal with a lot of issues in the city, whether it be prostitution activity or people having marijuana shops throughout the city.
+He's the current head City Attorney of Los Angeles County, and he has a bunch of Deputy City Attorneys who work for him throughout the various courts in Los Angeles County.
+They also meet with investigators and help deal with many issues in the city, whether it be prostitution activity or people having marijuana shops throughout the city.

-There are special City Attorneys for prosecute gun cases only, very similar to the District Attorney's office where they have special prosecutors who deal with certain types of cases – whether they be gun violence, sex-related offense, investigation of police officers.
+There are special City Attorneys to prosecute gun cases only, very similar to the District Attorney's office, where they have special prosecutors who deal with certain types of cases – whether they be gun violence, sex-related offenses, or investigation of police officers.

 United States Attorney's Office